-There are so many high tea venues to choose from, so we have done the hard work and put together a list based on our favourites.
-Us contributors at High Tea Society give our reviews a star rating and these are the top-rated reviews.
+There are so many Brisbane high tea venues to choose from, so we have done the hard work and put together a list based on our favourites.
+The High Tea Society contributors give reviews a star rating and these are the top-rated high tea reviews in Brisbane.

 Best high teas:

 This venue with its stunning floral bouquets is inspired by The Peninsula Hotel in Hong Kong.
 The Stamford takes cue from a colonial past and offers a high tea service fit for the Queen.
 In regards to food we particularly enjoyed the crispy, non-greasy chicken curry puffs.

 Our review of the high tea at the Stamford Plaza Brisbane

 The glamorous Rydges Hotel in Southbank is ideal for tea lovers.
 Edibles also pleasantly surprise.
 Take the croissant, which is served with truffle and eggs – a lovely twist on an old favourite.

 Our review of the high tea at Bacchus

 Wow factor with a capital W. Forget what you know about high tea, the W Brisbane Hotel is about to challenge everything you thought you knew.
 As soon as the ‘W’ shaped stand is placed out in front of you – you know there is going to be nothing traditional about this experience.
 Australia’s premiere W Hotel has shaken things up – and I think you’ll be pleasantly surprised.